 For patients whose symptoms do not improve or stabilize, or those with more severe symptoms of PVD such as rest pain, tissue loss or non-healing ulceration, then intervention is required.

 This may be performed using endovascular techniques (with balloons, catheters and stents) or by open operation.

 The choice of intervention depends on numerous factors, such as the location, extent and severity of the blockage.

 Where the site of the lesion is a tight narrowing or short blockage, it may be possible to treat with a balloon or stent.
 If the lesion cannot be treated in this way, operative treatment such as a bypass, or re-bore (endarterectomy) may be considered.

 What is the success rate?

 The success of the procedure, whether endovascular or open, varies depending on numerous factors, and a successful outcome can never be guaranteed.
-The risks and possible adverse events are discussed in detail in “operations performed”, and vary depending on the precise procedure.
+The risks and possible adverse events can vary depending on the precise procedure.

 If you are experiencing symptoms of peripheral vascular disease, our experienced team at North Western Vascular can give you a tailored treatment plan.